Yayaka/Amorphos/specification/message-protocol.md

 ## Specification

-A specification of message protocol MUST contain its name, its version, a list of services, and list of actions and MAY contain parameters to configure.
+A specification of message protocol contains following descriptions:

+- MUST its name
+- MUST its version
+- MUST list of services
+- MUST list of actions
+- MUST timeout and retransmission strategy
+- MAY parameters to configure.

 A name, services, and actions SHOULD match the regular expression "[a-z0-9-]+" and a version MUST be a semver.